 Dear Incoming or Prospective CCT Student,

-As an interdisciplinary, cross-college program CCT has to be critical and creative in the way it secures its resources and uses them, especially in times of state budgets cuts and shifting institutional priorities.
-Given the reduction in full-time faculty in the late 90's, we have worked to build more "horizontal" exchanges and support among students in the larger CCT community.
-In this spirit we have over the last several years initiated: We also want the time students spend consulting with faculty to focus as much as possible on issues of personal, professional, and intellectual development, so we have designed the web-based handbook to enable students to handle most bureaucratic matters on their own.
+Each matriculated student is assigned a general CCT advisor, but should feel free to ask other faculty members for advice.
+We want the time students spend consulting with faculty to focus as much as possible on issues of personal, professional, and intellectual development, so we have designed the web-based handbook to enable students to handle most bureaucratic matters on their own.
 (Students recently admitted should take note of the guidelines about advising.)

 Finally, we view the CCT program as works-in-progress, which means that we encourage members of the CCT community to find opportunities to affirm what is working well and to suggest directions for further development.
 It helps our spirits to know that others are thinking about how the Program can move ahead.